xkeshav/react-lab/README.md

-# React Lab
+#  Pokemon Picker

-This is a basic repo which have React with TypeScript code and my learning
+This is a repo where I am using Pokemon API to display Pokemon as per requirements

+## Features

+ - display 3 pokemon per row and each row consist it's image, name, height , weight  and abilities
+ - user can search within page
+ - user can sort by name, height and weight
+ - user can fetch next 20 pokemon list using pagination.

 ## Available Scripts

-In the project directory, you can run:
+In the project directory,  run:

+ 1. `npm install` to install dependencies

-### `npm run start`
+ 2. after completion of first command, run `npm run start`

+## TODO
+- user can set page limit and per page item but currently its 20 item per page
+- better typing
+- refactor and CSS changes